HerrZatacke/wifi-gbp-emulator/readme.md

 # WiFi GBP Emulator
-This repo contains the code to be used on your ESP.
+A GameBoy printer emulator which provides the received data over a WiFi connection
+This code has been created for a "LOLIN(WEMOS) D1 R2 & mini" [ESP8266 based board](https://github.com/esp8266/arduino)

 A [detailed beginners guide can be found here](beginner_setup_guide.md)
+If you are proficient in soldering, there is now a [PCB/Shield to hold the ESP and the optional display](https://github.com/cristofercruz/gbp-esp-shield-pcb)
 The required (recommended) [gameboy printer web interface can be found on github as well](https://github.com/HerrZatacke/gb-printer-web/)

-A GameBoy printer emulator which provides the received data over a WiFi connection.
-This code has been created for a "LOLIN(WEMOS) D1 R2 & mini" [ESP8266 based board](https://github.com/esp8266/arduino).
+## Setup
+Before compiling the project you need to create a `config.h` inside the project folder
+([`config.h.sample.txt`](/wifi-gbp-emulator/config.h.sample.txt) should be used as a reference)
 For uploading the Filesystem the LittleFS tool you require the [Arduino IDE Plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/releases) is required.
 Follow the installation instructions [here](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin/)

-## Setup
-Before compiling the project you need to create a `config.h` inside the project folder.
-([`config.h.sample.txt`](/wifi-gbp-emulator/config.h.sample.txt) should be used as a reference)
-If you run the default setup (similar to the WiFi-Printer) that file can be left empty.
+If you run the default setup (similar to the WiFi-Printer) that file can be left empty
-If your (hardware-)setup is different you can adjust the parameters there.
+If your (hardware-)setup is different you can adjust the parameters there

 ## Bootmode
-The code is designed to check pin `D0` for high to boot in printer mode.
+The code is designed to check pin `D0` for high to boot in printer mode
-Through this it is possible to use the +5v provided by the GameBoy to switch the mode.
+Through this it is possible to use the +5v provided by the GameBoy to switch the mode
-The default will alternate the bootmode automatically between printer and server on each boot, so you can use the reset-button to switch modes.
+The default will alternate the bootmode automatically between printer and server on each boot, so you can use the reset-button to switch modes
-If you have the possibility to sense the 5V signal, from the GameBoy, you can uncomment `#define SENSE_BOOT_MODE` in your `config.h`.
+If you have the possibility to sense the 5V signal, from the GameBoy, you can uncomment `#define SENSE_BOOT_MODE` in your `config.h`

 ## Configuration
 If the device is not configured the default settings (AP only) will be used

 ### Default config
-If not present the ESP will set up an accesspoint with ssid/password `gameboyprinter`.
+If not present the ESP will set up an accesspoint with ssid/password `gameboyprinter`
-It will output it's IP adress over the serial monitor and on an optionally connected display.
+It will output it's IP adress over the serial monitor and on an optionally connected display
 (usually the device should be accessible via `http://192.168.4.1`)
-It will also be discoverable via Bonjour/mDNS via `http://gameboyprinter.local`.
+It will also be discoverable via Bonjour/mDNS via `http://gameboyprinter.local`

 ### Manual Setup via `conf.json`
-Wifi setup can be done via a file `conf.json` in the `/data/` folder.
+Wifi setup can be done via a file `conf.json` in the `/data/` folder
 The basic format are as follows:
 ```` json
 {